Viral dermatoses in cats – the 5 most common

 Clinical signs and symptoms

-Dermatologic signs include ulcers on the nasal philtrum, lips, tongue, and paws, as well as swollen feet and facial ulcers.
-These lesions may become secondarily bacterial infected and may require antibiotic treatment.
+Dermatological signs include ulcers on the nasal philtrum, lips, tongue, and paws, as well as swollen feet and facial ulcers.
+These lesions can become secondarily infected with bacteria and may require antibiotic treatment.

 Diagnosis and treatment

-Diagnosis is made by clinical examination and differential diagnoses that exclude other causes of ulceration such as herpesvirus, squamous carcinoma, or fungal infections.
+Diagnosis is made through clinical examination and differential diagnoses, which exclude other causes of ulceration such as herpesvirus, squamous carcinoma, or fungal infections.
 Glucocorticoids can be used to treat oral ulcers.

-Feline smallpox virus, caused by cowpox virus, is a rare disease that occurs primarily in Europe and western Asia.
-Cats typically become infected by hunting rodents, which act as natural hosts.
+Feline poxvirus, caused by the cowpox virus, is a rare disease that occurs mainly in Europe and western Asia.
+Cats typically become infected by hunting rodents, which serve as natural hosts.

 Viral dermatoses in cats 9